osherjacobs/LabWork_Findings/vector6-lsass-exclusion-window.md

 A path exclusion is a filesystem control.
 It has no jurisdiction over memory access interception.

 **This technique has a signature expiry date.
 Observed boundary: between signature builds 1449230 and 1449240 — a delta of 10 signature builds.**

+The control didn't get stronger.
+It moved earlier.
+At sig 1449230, detection is bound to artifact realization — bypassable via timing and exclusion.
+At sig 1449240, detection is bound to primitive execution — the artifact never materializes.
+This closes this primitive, not the class of attack.

 > **Note on prior observations:** Event logs on WIN-ATTACK also show `Trojan:Win32/LsassDump.A` detections at sig 1449228 (April 21, early morning) against artifact paths `lsass.dmp` and `update.log`.
 These runs predate the exclusion window technique and were not part of the controlled comparison.
 Whether the exclusion window would have bypassed detection at sig 1449228 was not rigorously tested and cannot be stated as a finding.